-Teamwork is a skill all about operating smoothly and efficiently as a team, encouraging others, dulling your ego to compromise, communicate and negotiate with other conflicting perspectives.
+Teamwork is a skill all about operating smoothly and efficiently as a team, encouraging others, dulling your ego to compromise, communicating and negotiate with other conflicting perspectives.

 Teamwork skills on applications

 The key to talking about teamwork skills on applications is emphasising how your personal contribution enabled the team to reach its full potential.
 Using an example with positive results is the best way to show off any skill, however with teamwork you will have to show how the group achieved the result together.
 Any competitions or prizes won collectively as a group from outperforming rivals, or completing a task ahead of time or under budget would be great examples.

 Another good example could go along the lines of “by encouraging a group atmosphere and supporting my colleagues I helped in my teams efforts to beat the competing groups.”
 Explaining why you affected that outcome and how your team was successful is key to answering these types of questions.

 How do you show your teamwork skills on your CV?

 Recruiters are not looking for a list of the skills on your CV.
 So avoid saying things along the line of “I lead my team to success due to personally being the highest performing employee”.
 Applications are not about claiming you have the skills but showing you have them.
-Also just screaming ego at the recruiters, and isn’t the best first impression.
+Also just screaming ego at the recruiters isn’t the best first impression either.
 Remember to use a real world example, having multiple examples will boost your application too!

 To highlight your skills with an example, the simplest way is to use the STAR Method: